 Discounts Available for Certification

 Recertification Frequency & Costs

 CEC Requirements & Associated Cost Estimates

-Learn more about where you can work and tips from career personal trainers
+We’ve put together this start-up guide to help you learn more about where you can work and tips from career personal trainers

 This guide is super helpful.
 And, it’s FREE.